tirthgala/Automation-of-Operations-for-Zola/README.md

 # Overview
 While working in domain of inventory management and data reporting for Zola, I had worked on automating reporting and inventory management systems.
 This was done using VBA Macros.
 The aim was to:
-1. Increase backend operations efficiency.
+1. Increase backend operational efficiency.
 2. Save time for fellow employees to focus on analysing the data.
 3. Making reporting system seamless.